Generalized Measure of Quantum Fisher Information: Truncated Quantum Fisher Information

 \section{Truncated Quantum Fisher Information}

-From the discussions above, in this section, we introduce a generalized measure of the QFI definable with the sub-normalized state, which we call {\it Truncated Quantum Fisher Information} (TQFI), and show that it is a lower bound on the standard QFI.
-We then present some of its properties in the form of lemmas, which we prove in the Appendices, and present its geometrical interpretation in the space of sub-normalized states.
+From the discussions above, in this section, we introduce a generalized measure of the QFI definable with the subnormalized state, which we call TQFI, and show that it is a lower bound on the standard QFI.
+We then present some of its properties in the form of lemmas, which we prove in the Appendices, and present its geometrical interpretation in the space of subnormalized states.